astrolabsoftware/fink/docs/tutorials/redistributing_alerts.md

 received from telescopes.
 Hence Fink adds value to the alerts and distribute a filtered stream of alerts.
 This filtering service for redistribution is called level two (level one operates in between the stream and the database, see [Tutorial2](bogus_filtering.md)).
 Currently there are two ways for user to specify their filters:

 - Simple rules based on key-value can be defined using an xml file.
 See `conf/distribution-rules.xml` for more details.
-These rules are applied to obtain a filtered stream which is then distributed on the Kafka topic `fink_outstream`.
+These rules are applied to obtain a filtered stream which is then distributed on Kafka topic(s).
 - Python function stored under `${FINK_HOME}/userfilters/leveltwo.py`.

 We will focus here on the first kind.
 Let's imagine we want to redirect all alerts flagged as RRlyr by the cross-match service running downstream (see [Tutorial3](processing_alerts.md)).
 The first step is to create such filter.
 Create a file `conf/distribution-rules_rrlyr.xml` with inside: